criteo/JVips/README.md

 ### 🍎 macOS

-As macOS is mostly a development environment, JVips doesn't provide tools to build dependencies from sources and will always used system-wide libraries.
-The Homebrew packages installs all the required dependencies and headers to build JVips as is:
+As macOS is mostly a development environment, `JVips` doesn't provide tools to build dependencies from sources and will always use system-wide libraries.
+Homebrew installs all the required dependencies and headers to build `JVips` as is:
 ```
 $ brew install vips
 $ ./build.sh --without-w64 --without-linux --with-macos